daveism/560-prez/2nd.md

 - Create Plots [.R](.R)

 To Run Separately more on this later.
 These are not run automatically!
-You will have to run this separately and it takes a while.
+You will want to run this separately and it takes a good amount of time, so if you have the time.
 - Create track maps  [run_hurr_track_charts.R](run_hurr_track_charts.R).
 - Create Strom Wind graphs [run_hurr_track_charts.R](run_hurr_track_charts.R).